SJT statement on phone bookings – 1 October 2021 (for applicants with approved reasonable adjustments who need to book their slot over the phone)

 The Situational Judgement Test (SJT) is a test for employment and not a medical school exam.
-It is part of the selection process for entry to the Foundation and Academic Foundation Programme (AFP) to test the attributes needed to work as a foundation doctor.
+It is part of the selection process for entry to the Foundation and Specialised Foundation Programme (SFP) to test the attributes needed to work as a foundation doctor.

 Who needs to take the SJT?

 All applicants for the two-year foundation programme (provisionally registered doctors) need to sit the SJT and achieve a satisfactory score in accordance with the national person specification.